trivikverma/researchgroup/content/courses/epa1316-2020/_index.md

 ## Acknowledgement

 This course has been developed using my research, input from colleagues at the faculty of Technology, Policy and Management at TU Delft and a few open-source teaching resources on the web.
-I am incredibly grateful to these developers for offering information openly,
+I am incredibly grateful to these developers for offering information openly:

 * Arribas-Bel, D. (2019).
 [A course on geographic data science](https://jose.theoj.org/papers/10.21105/jose.00042).
 Journal of Open Source Education, 2(16), 42.
 * Lab Materials extended from Introduction to Data Science taught at Harvard University by Pavlos Protopapas, Kevin A. Rader, and Chris Tanner.